elizabethmyles/elizabethmyles.github.io/_posts/2019-10-01-the-sharpest-kiss-connected.md

 I don't know about you, but I personally enjoy all different varieties of romance novels and vampire books (and donuts :)).
 These books in particular, I would characterize as “New Adult Paranormal Romantic Comedies,” or maybe “Romantic Horror Comedies.”
 They’re fun, light-hearted stories intended to be fairly quick reads, and which will hopefully entertain you, warm your heart, and leave a smile on your face.

-Click the covers to learn more or read excerpts.
+Click the covers to learn more or read excerpts, and [click here][giveaway] to enter to win a free copy of *The Sharpest Kiss*.

 <div class="box">
 	<div class="row uniform 50%">